AndreasHassing/microc-to-webassembly/About WebAssembly.md

 * [Proper tail calls will eventually be supported, but not in the MVP](https://github.com/WebAssembly/design/issues/189#issuecomment-113123641), this is particularly interesting when considering which languages to implement WebAssembly compilers for first.
 It makes less sense to implement a functional language with the MVP, as tail calls are an extremely important feature in any compiler for a functional language, and the alternative (trampoline functions) is not inherently efficient<sup>[1](#references)</sup>.
 This arguably paves the way for imperative languages as a start.
 * A standard on how to import WebAssembly via HTML is [ongoing work](https://github.com/whatwg/loader/blob/master/roadmap.md), as it will [require an extension to the HTML spec](https://github.com/WebAssembly/design/blob/master/Modules.md#integration-with-es6-modules), to say when a script is parsed as a module instead of normal global code in `<script>` tags.
 * [*Local variables have value types and are initialized to the appropriate zero value for their type (0 for integers, +0. for floating-point).*](https://github.com/WebAssembly/design/blob/master/Semantics.md#local-variables)
+* "Even though WebAssembly is specified in terms of a stack machine, that's not how it works on the physical machine.
+When the browser translates WebAssembly to the machine code for the machine the browser is running on, it will use registers.
+Since the WebAssembly code doesn't specify registers, it gives the browser more flexibility to use the best register allocation for that machine." - https://hacks.mozilla.org/2017/02/creating-and-working-with-webassembly-modules/
+* Module section requirements (in order) - also gracefully ripped from https://hacks.mozilla.org/2017/02/creating-and-working-with-webassembly-modules

+  Required:
+  1. **Type**.
+Contains the function signatures for functions defined in this module and any imported functions.
+  1. **Function**.
+Gives an index to each function defined in this module.
+  1. **Code**.
+The actual function bodies for each function in this module.

+  Optional:
+  1. **Export**.
+Makes functions, memories, tables, and globals available to other WebAssembly modules and JavaScript.
+This allows separately-compiled modules to be dynamically linked together.
+This is WebAssembly’s version of a .dll.
+  1. **Import**.
+Specifies functions, memories, tables, and globals to import from other WebAssembly modules or JavaScript.
+  1. **Start**.
+A function that will automatically run when the WebAssembly module is loaded (basically like a main function).
+  1. **Global**.
+Declares global variables for the module.
+  1. **Memory**.
+Defines the memory this module will use.
+  1. **Table**.
+Makes it possible to map to values outside of the WebAssembly module, such as JavaScript objects.
+This is especially useful for allowing indirect function calls.
+  1. **Data**.
+Initializes imported or local memory.
+  1. **Element**.
+Initializes an imported or local table.

 ## What is in the MVP